-Signs of fear differ between species and include withdrawal, grimace, excessive lip smacking, aggression and specific vocalisations.
+Signs of fear differ between species and include withdrawal, grimace, too much lip smacking, aggression and specific vocalisations.

 Some primates may show instinctive fear of other species (for example, dogs, cats or snakes), and should be protected from the distress of being housed close to these creatures.
 The herding or predatory behaviour of a dog can easily cause distress to a caged primate.